Qing dynasty: Hong Taiji

 Nurhaci died in 1626, and was succeeded by his eighth son, Hong Taiji.
 Although Hong Taiji was an experienced leader and the commander of two Banners, the Jurchens suffered defeat in 1627, in part due to the Ming's newly acquired Portuguese cannons.
-To redress the technological and numerical disparity, Hong Taiji in 1634 created his own artillery corps from his existing Han troops, who cast their own cannons in the European design with the help of defector Chinese metallurgists.
+To redress the technological and numerical disparity, Hong Taiji in 1634 created his own artillery corps, who cast their own cannons in the European design with the help of defector Chinese metallurgists.
 One of the defining events of Hong Taiji's reign was the official adoption of the name "Manchu" for the united Jurchen people in November 1635.
 In 1635, the Manchus' Mongol allies were fully incorporated into a separate Banner hierarchy under direct Manchu command.
 In April 1636, Mongol nobility of Inner Mongolia, Manchu nobility and the Han mandarin recommended that Hong as the khan of Later Jin should be the emperor of the Great Qing.
 When he was presented with the imperial seal of the Yuan dynasty after the defeat of the last Khagan of the Mongols, Hong Taiji renamed his state from "Great Jin" to "Great Qing" and elevated his position from Khan to Emperor, suggesting imperial ambitions beyond unifying the Manchu territories.
 Hong Taiji then proceeded to invade Korea again in 1636.

 Meanwhile, Hong Taiji set up a rudimentary bureaucratic system based on the Ming model.
 He established six boards or executive level ministries in 1631 to oversee finance, personnel, rites, military, punishments, and public works.
 However, these administrative organs had very little role initially, and it was not until the eve of completing the conquest ten years later that they fulfilled their government roles.

 Hong Taiji staffed his bureaucracy with many Han Chinese, including newly surrendered Ming officials, but ensured Manchu dominance by an ethnic quota for top appointments.
 Hong Taiji's reign also saw a fundamental change of policy towards his Han Chinese subjects.
-Nurhaci had treated Han in Liaodong according to how much grain they had: those with less than 5 to 7 sin were treated badly, while those with more were rewarded with property.
-Due to a Han revolt in 1623, Nurhaci turned against them and ordered that they no longer be trusted and enacted discriminatory policies and killings against them.
+Nurhaci had treated Han in Liaodong according to how much grain they had.
+Due to a Han revolt in 1623, Nurhaci turned against them and enacted discriminatory policies and killings against them.
 He ordered that Han who assimilated to the Jurchen (in Jilin) before 1619 be treated equally with Jurchens, not like the conquered Han in Liaodong.
-Hong Taiji recognized the need to attract Han Chinese, explaining to reluctant Manchus why he needed to treat the Ming defector General Hong Chengchou leniently.
-Hong Taiji incorporated Han into the Jurchen "nation" as full (if not first-class) citizens, obligated to provide military service.
+Hong Taiji recognised the need to attract Han Chinese, explaining to reluctant Manchus why he needed to treat the defecting Ming general Hong Chengchou leniently.
+Hong Taiji incorporated Han into the Jurchen polity as citizens obligated to provide military service.
 By 1648, less than one-sixth of the bannermen were of Manchu ancestry.